-- The Company's capital expenditures include projects that support decarbonization and climate change adaptation and mitigation efforts as part of Dow's climate transition plan.
-In 2023, Dow's capital expenditures were \$2,356 million.
-Approximately \$908 million (38.5%) of the Company's capital expenditures were aligned to projects with direct environmental sustainability drivers and approximately \$848 million (36%) were climate-aligned capital spending that includes: - Investments related to the Company's first net-zero Scope 1 and 2 GHG emissions manufacturing facility in Fort Saskatchewan, Alberta, Canada.
-Replacement of the Company's obsolete steam and power assets in Louisiana, resulting in lower Scope 1 GHG emissions.
-Flare gas recovery projects at multiple U.S. Gulf Coast facilities, allowing recovered flare gas to be recycled or used as an alternative fuel, resulting in lower Scope 1 and Scope 2 GHG emissions. - The Company expects that projects with environmental sustainability drivers will continue to increase and are anticipated to reach more than 60% of the Company's annual capital spending by 2025, driven primarily by the Company's Decarbonize & Grow projects.
-In early 2024, Dow announced the completion of Dow's inaugural green bond offering, which raised more than \$1.25 billion to support the Company's Decarbonize & Grow and Transform the Waste strategies, including expenditures and investments related to Dow's Path2Zero project in Fort Saskatchewan, Alberta, Canada.
-Learn more at Dow announces completion of inaugural green bond offering.
+The Company's capital expenditures include projects that support decarbonization and climate change adaptation and mitigation efforts as part of Dow's climate transition plan.
+In 2024, Dow's capital expenditures were \$2,940 million, an increase of 25% compared to 2023.
+Approximately \$1,462 million (50%) of the Company's capital expenditures were aligned to projects with direct environmental sustainability drivers and approximately \$1,418 million (48%) were climate-aligned capital spending that includes:

+- Investments related to the Company's first net-zero Scope 1 and 2 GHG emissions manufacturing facility in Fort Saskatchewan, Alberta, Canada. - Replacement of the Company's obsolete steam and power assets in Louisiana, resulting in lower Scope 1 GHG emissions. - Flare gas recovery projects at multiple U.S. Gulf Coast facilities, allowing recovered flare gas to be recycled or used as an alternative fuel, resulting in lower Scope 1 and Scope 2 GHG emissions.

+In early 2024, Dow announced the completion of Dow's inaugural green bond offering, which raised more than \$1.25 billion to support the Company's Decarbonize & Grow and Transform the Waste strategies, including expenditures and investments related to Dow's Path2Zero project in Fort Saskatchewan, Alberta, Canada, and Circular Economy-driven projects, such as Dow's acquisition of Circulus.
+Learn more at 2024 Green Bond Report.

 As noted with these examples, the potential impacts of climate-related risks and opportunities are part of Dow's climate strategy and factored into Dow's business and financial planning.
-For complete details on Dow's energy and emissions strategies, including its plans to transition to low-emissions technology, see GRI 3-3 Management Approach - Energy & Emissions Management and GRI 305-5 Reduction of Greenhouse Gas (GHG) emissions.
+For complete details on Dow's energy and emissions strategies, including its plans to transition to low-emissions technology, see <a href="https://great-action.org/green/business-action/g